R021T/README/README.md

 ## Commands

-Provided below is a list of basic commands to try out to ensure their functionality regarding the corresponding action performed by the bot.
+Provided below is a list of basic commands to try out to ensure their functionality regarding the corresponding action to be performed by the bot.

 ```python
 # For any assistance or support from the µLearn Team